cwchentw/coru/README.md

 `coru`, aka code ruler, add line numbers and, optionally, width rulers to source code in the form of its comment.
 Commented source code are mainly used as demonstrative code snippets.

+`uncoru`, the sister program of `coru`, removes line numbers and width rulers in target source commented by `coru`.

 ## Warning

-`coru` is still experimental.
-Back up your code before using `coru`.
+`coru` and `uncoru` are still experimental.
+Back up your code before using either.

 ## System Requirements